The combination of cut quality, productivity, operating cost, and versatility make plasma arc cutting today’s most popular industrial cutting process.

 Plasma is the fourth state of matter.
 We normally think of three states of matter: solid, liquid and gas.
 For a common element, water, these three states are ice, water and steam.

 The difference between these states is their relative energy levels.
 When you add energy in the form of heat to ice, the ice melts and forms water; if you add more energy, the water vaporizes and becomes steam.
 If you were to add considerably more energy to the steam – heating it to about 11,700° C – the steam would break up into a number of component gases, and would become electrically conductive, or ionized.
 This high energy ionized gas is called plasma.

-A plasma cutting system uses a plasma stream to transfer energy to a conductive work material.
+A plasma cutter or plasma cutting system uses a plasma stream to transfer energy to a conductive work material.
 The plasma stream is typically formed by forcing a gas such as nitrogen, oxygen, argon — or even air — through a narrow nozzle.
-An electric current produced by an external power supply adds sufficient energy to the gas flow to ionize it, turning it into a plasma arc with temperatures approaching 40,000˚ F. The plasma arc cuts the workpiece by melting it, and blows away the molten metal.
+An electric current produced by an external power supply adds sufficient energy to the gas flow to ionize it, turning it into a plasma arc.
+This is why the process is often called plasma arc cutting.
+The plasma arc cuts the workpiece by first melting it, and then blowing away the molten metal.

 How does plasma cutting work?

-A basic plasma cutting system includes the following components:
+A basic plasma cutter or plasma cutting system includes the following components: